CLI

 Overview

-The SwiftMQ CLI is a command-line interface for administrating SwiftMQ routers.
-It allows users to connect to routers, navigate the configuration tree, view and modify configuration, and execute administrative commands and scripts.
-The CLI can be started interactively or in batch mode with a script file, and supports scripting features such as variables, aliases, and output redirection.
+The SwiftMQ CLI is a command-line interface for administrating SwiftMQ routers and their configuration.
+It supports interactive and script-based operation, allowing users to navigate the configuration tree, view and modify properties, and execute management commands.
+The CLI can be started via provided shell scripts, supports scripting, variable substitution, command aliases, and output redirection.

-The CLI is started using provided shell scripts such as ./cli, ./clis, or ./cliamqp (depending on protocol and environment).
-These scripts invoke the CLI Java application with the required parameters.
-The CLI requires at least two arguments: the JNDI provider URL (e.g., smqp://localhost:4001/timeout=10000) and the name of the queue connection factory (e.g., QueueConnectionFactory@router1).
-An optional third argument specifies a script file containing CLI commands to execute in batch mode.
-There is no interactive username/password prompt when a script file is provided; credentials can be set via the cli.username and cli.password system properties.
+The CLI is started using the provided shell scripts: ./cli, ./clis, or ./cliamqp.
+These scripts handle all necessary Java invocation and environment setup.
+The CLI requires the SMQP URL and the JNDI connection factory name as arguments, with an optional script file for batch execution.
+There is no interactive username/password prompt when a script file is provided; credentials can be passed via the cli.username and cli.password system properties.

 Tree Navigation and Context